What is Sex Trafficking?

 Penal Code section 236.1(e)and (f) states that where the trafficking victim is under 18, the defendant is not legally entitled to argue in their defense that there was either “Consent By A Minor Victim” or a “Mistake Of Fact As To The Age Of A Victim.”

 For other sex crimes, these defenses are usually available.
 However, in the sex trafficking context, they are not.

 Therefore, the younger the victim, the more difficult it may be to mount a defense.

-What should I do if I am charged with Sex Trafficking in Los Angeles?
+Sex Trafficking Lawyer in Los Angeles?

 You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a human trafficking or sex trafficking conviction are too great to go-it alone.
 Call now for a free consultation (877) 977-7750.